nicnosis/iu-courses/fa20/dms/dms-syllabus.md

 ### Academic Integrity
 As a student at IU, you are expected to adhere to the standards and policies detailed in the Code of Student Rights, Responsibilities, and Conduct (Code).
 When you submit an assignment with your name on it, you are signifying that the work contained therein is yours, unless otherwise cited or referenced.
 Any ideas or materials taken from another source for either written or oral use must be fully acknowledged.
 All suspected violations of the Code will be reported to the Dean of Students and handled according to University policies.
 Sanctions for academic misconduct may include a failing grade on the assignment, reduction in your final course grade, and a failing grade in the course, among other possibilities.
 If you are unsure about the expectations for completing an assignment or taking a test or exam, be sure to seek clarification beforehand.

-#### Proper Attribution for Referenced Works
-By nature, code is re-usable and extensible.
-It is both acceptable and encouraged to utilize and adapt examples of code; this is common on websites like StackOverflow.
-However, the sources for all referenced code must be given in your code commenting.
-I will assist students with finding code that is reusable (such as under the GNU license), and help with giving proper credit to the source.

 ### Sexual Misconduct
 As your instructor, one of my responsibilities is to create a positive learning environment for all students.
 Title IX and IU’s Sexual Misconduct Policy prohibit sexual misconduct in any form, including sexual harassment, sexual assault, stalking, and dating and domestic violence.
 If you have experienced sexual misconduct, or know someone who has, the University can help.